 Thought for today: The Zeal of the Lord Consumes

-Jesus Christ, who “knew no sin and became sin for us” (2 Corinthians 5:21) is the evidence of the love of God, which has never changed from the first moment He spoke life and breath into Adam.
+Jesus Christ, who “knew no sin and became sin for us” (2 Corinthians 5:21) is the evidence of the zeal of the Lord, His unfailing love, which has never changed from the first moment He spoke life and breath into Adam.
 He has always desired you.
 Nothing will ever change that.
 I’ll say it again: NOTHING WILL EVER CHANGE THAT.
 (Romans 8:38-39) Maybe on your end sin has made you feel you cannot get close to God’s holiness, but because of Jesus Christ you can!
 If you have Jesus in you, you are worthy, you are cleansed, you are considered righteous through Him.
 Run to Jesus!
 David wrote, “the zeal of Your house has consumed me” (Psalm 69:9) because he knew that the way to war and to win was through the worship of the Lord whose zeal for him was unmatched in heaven and on earth.
 Worship the Lord and thank Him for Jesus.
 The Savior of the world, Jesus Christ, who took your sin upon Himself, was born to die so that you could live with God eternally.
 (John 3:16-17) That is the GOOD NEWS of which the angels sang!

 Discover More About the Zeal of the Lord for You